The fundamental representation of pricing adjustments

 Keeping our CVA example from Section \ref{sec:burgard} in mind, we suppose that

-so that $U$ and $\hat U$ differ through the dynamics of $X_t$ only.
-Now adapting Equation \eqref{eq:fundamental},\footnote{E.g.~by simply changing notation $(V,U)\mapsto(U,A)$.
+so that $U$ and $\hat U$ differ through the dynamics of $X_t$ only, implicit in the measure difference.
+Now adapting \eqref{eq:fundamental},\footnote{E.g.~by simply changing notation $(V,U)\mapsto(U,A)$.
 For convenience, we recycle notation $\sigma$, $F$, $\qq$ etc.~from $V$ to define $U$ here, since we will not need to focus on these details of $V$.} our fundamental representation of the \emph{meta}-adjustment $A=\hat U - U$ is

 Here $\bleed$ reflects our P\&L bleed function as usual, now specifically deriving from some XVA model misspecification, i.e.~the use of $X_t$ under $\qq$, with $\qq\not\sim\hq\sim\hp$ for real-world measure $\hp$.
-Since the compact Equation \eqref{eq:fundamental-meta} is prone to disguising complexities, recall that in full, evaluated at $t=0$, this reads
+Since the compact \eqref{eq:fundamental-meta} is prone to disguising complexities, recall that in full, evaluated at $t=0$, this reads

-Depending on $O(n^2)$ future XVA greeks, computing such meta-adjustments accurately presents a monstrous challenge, and traders will firstly be interested in indicative signals $\tilde A\approx A$ for this adjustment's magnitude and direction.\footnote{Indeed, good XVA traders will have developed some such signals, e.g.~based on today's P\&L bleed $\bleed_0$ and the reasonable assumption that $\bleed_t\to0$ as $t\to T$ for XVA, as in Figure \ref{fig:plot}.} Related, traders will be interested in estimating their expected P\&L if they were to not make and hedge such an adjustment, which we have shown in Appendix \ref{app:pnl} is simply given by Equation \eqref{eq:fundamental-meta} but replacing $\hq$ by the real-world $\hp$.\footnote{Note that evaluating the P\&L bleed \emph{process} $\bleed_t=\bleed(t,X_t)$ under $\hp\sim\hq$ means $X_t$ has real drift $\hat\mu^*\neq\hat\mu$, while the \emph{function} $\bleed=\bleed(t,x)$ retains dependence on risk-neutral $\hat\mu$ via $\hl$.}
+Depending on $O(n^2)$ future XVA greeks, computing such meta-adjustments accurately can present a serious challenge, and institutions will firstly be interested in indicative signals for this adjustment's magnitude and direction.\footnote{ Indeed, good XVA traders can often develop some such signals, e.g.~based on today's P\&L bleed $\bleed_0$ and the reasonable assumption that $\bleed_t\to0$ as $t\to T$ for XVA. } Relatedly, traders will be interested in estimating their expected P\&L if they were not to make and hedge such an adjustment, which is shown in Appendix \ref{app:pnl} to be given by \eqref{eq:fundamental-meta} but replacing $\hq$ by the real-world $\hp$.\footnote{Note that evaluating the P\&L bleed \emph{process} $\bleed_t=\bleed(t,X_t)$ under $\hp\sim\hq$ means $X_t$ has real drift $\hat\mu^*\neq\hat\mu$, while the \emph{function} $\bleed=\bleed(t,x)$ retains dependence on risk-neutral $\hat\mu$ via $\hl$.}